Iagrah99/nc-fe-project/README.md

-# 📰 NC News — Full Stack News Aggregator
+# 📰 NC News — Full Stack News Aggregator (Frontend)

 ## Project Summary

-NC News is a full-stack news platform built as part of the solo project phase of the Northcoders Software Development bootcamp course.
-It allows users to browse, interact with, and manage articles and comments in a dynamic, user-friendly environment.
+NC News is a full-stack news platform built using the PERN stack.
+It allows users to browse, interact with, and manage articles and their comments, and more!

 ## 🌐 Live Site

 Access the site <a href="https://nc-news-uk.netlify.app" target="_blank">here</a>.

+## 🗄️ Backend

+Access the Backend Source Code <a href="https://github.com/Iagrah99/nc-news-be" target="_blank"> here </a>

 ## 🚀 Features